kevin-mizu/domloggerpp/README.md

 - `match` || `matchTrace`: An array of regular expressions.
 The `parameters` || `stack trace` of the sink must respect to these patterns.
 - `!match` || `!matchTrace`:: An array of regular expressions that the `parameters` || `stack trace` of the sink should not match.
 - `hookFunction`: This key should contain a raw JavaScript function that will be executed before the sink itself (and before any DOMLogger++ checks).
 The function receives 3 arguments: `target`, `thisArg`, and `args`, all of which refer to the currently identified sink.
 For example, using `return [args[0] + '*2']` on `eval('2')` will result in `4`.
-- `requiredHook`: Specifies a hook or sink that must be triggered at least once before the target sinks start logging information.
+- `requiredHook`: Specifies a list of hooks or sinks that must be triggered at least once before the target sinks start logging information.
 An example of this can be found in the [leverage-innerHTML.json](./configs/leverage-innerHTML.json) configuration file.
 - `alert`: Triggers an alert badge on the extension icon based on specific conditions.
     + `match` & `!match`: Additional regular expressions that the sink parameters must respect to or avoid, respectively, in order to trigger the alert.
     + `notification`: If set to `true`, a notification popup will appear when all conditions are satisfied.